 3 Models

-The model can be described as defining a reinforcement learning path planning problem P, a root agent A knows the whole goals, map and reward functions of problem P and a deceptive path planer agent A’.
-The observers is O .The root agent A generates a Q-Table T to provide for deceptive path planer A’, A’design a deceptive path based on T and show the path observer O, which let O cannot discriminate the real goals according to the path.
+The model can be described as defining a reinforcement learning path planning problem P, a root agent A knows the all goals, map and reward functions of problem P and a deceptive path planer agent A’.
+The observers is O .The root agent A generates a Q-Table T to provide for deceptive path planer A’, A’design a deceptive path based on T and show the path observer O, which makes the real goal hard to be discriminated.

 3.1 Entropy Method

-The Entropy model is based on the ambiguity model proposed by Yang and Liu [haven’t found the published year here].
-The main conceptual idea is selecting the most ambiguous action at each state while keep moving towards the real goal.
+The Entropy model is based on the ambiguity model proposed by Yang and Liu(2020) The main conceptual idea is selecting the most ambiguous action at each state while keep moving towards the real goal.
 However, instead of training multiple Q-tables against multiple reward functions, only one Q-table is generated by these reward functions.
 As a model free environment, the agent learns its action at each state and the action it takes might make some fake goals insensible.
 Therefore, these fake goals are pruned from the possible goal set G as the trajectory exploring.
 When G is empty besides from the real goal, a naïve path-planning strategy is implemented according to the high Q-values for the real goal which is optimal in the cost of heading to the real goal.

 The ambiguity is measured by entropies which are calculated by the corresponding Q-values at a state s for all the remained goals in G.